Oglebay Institute: History

 The six facilities which encompass OI include: the Glass Museum, the Mansion Museum, the Stifel Fine Arts Center, the School of Dance, Towngate Theatre & Cinema and the Schrader Environmental Education Center.

 Museums of Oglebay Institute

 Purchased by Colonel Earl W. Oglebay in 1900 as his summer retreat, the Mansion Museum features period antiques and depicts Wheeling's history from Pioneer times through the Victorian era.
-The Glass Museum features 3,000 examples of Wheeling glass and china made from 1820–1939, including the famous Sweeney Punch Bowl, the largest piece of cut lead glass in the world.
-Other highlights include the Sinclair Pharmacy and Wymer General Store exhibits, and glassmaking demonstrations.
+The Glass Museum features 3,000 examples of Wheeling glass and china made from 1820 to 1939, including the famous Sweeney Punch Bowl, the largest piece of cut lead glass in the world.
+Other highlights include the Sinclair Pharmacy and Wymer General Store exhibits and glassmaking demonstrations.
 The museums are located in Oglebay Park, Wheeling.
 The mansion was placed on the National Register of Historic Places in 1979.

 Oglebay Institute's Stifel Fine Arts Center

 The Stifel Center brings experiences in visual and performing arts to the public.
 Programs include changing art exhibitions in the Hart Galleries, jazz concerts, wine tasting events and cabarets.
 A hands-on teaching facility, the Stifel Center hosts dozens of classes for children and adults.
 Oglebay Institute Administrative Offices also are housed at the Stifel.
 The Stifel is located at 1330 National Road, Wheeling.

 It is housed at Edemar, listed on the National Register of Historic Places in 1992.